JChristensen/pi-hole/pihole_procedure.md

 sudo pihole setpassword "new password"
 ```

-If you want to be able to resolve local host names on your LAN, in the Pi-hole web interface, go to `Settings > DNS > Expert > Conditional forwarding` and enter the following.
+If you want to be able to resolve local host names on your LAN, then in the Pi-hole web interface, go to `Settings > DNS > Expert > Conditional forwarding` and enter the following.
 My router uses `.lan` as the local domain suffix.
 If yours uses something different (could be `.local`, `.home`, etc.), then make the appropriate substitution.
-This causes Pi-hole to use the router to look up hostnames on the LAN:
+This causes Pi-hole to use the router to look up LAN hostnames:
 ```
 true,fd38:3f9d:48bc::/48,fd38:3f9d:48bc:1::1,lan
 true,192.168.1.0/24,192.168.1.1,lan